OfficeDev/Office-Add-in-Commands/Tools/RuntimeLogging.md

 #Use Runtime Logging to debug Add-in Commands

 Office 16 Desktop clients have a new feature available to log useful information.
-Among other things, this tool can help you diagnose errors in your add-in manifest which comes particularly handing if you are creating manifests with add-in commands.
+Among other things, this tool can help you diagnose errors in your add-in manifest which comes particularly handy if you are creating manifests with add-in commands.

 Full documentation for the feature is on the way but in the meantime here is how you can use it to debug issues when parsing manifests with add-in commands.